mcmtilman/DancingLinks/README.md

 A valid sudoku puzzle can be solved with either of the two Swift algorithms, the fastest algorithm being the default.

+## N-Queens problem

+This example illustrates support for optional constraints.

 # Requirements

 Swift 5.1